As your landlord remains responsible for dealing with any disrepair you should first report problems to them or their agent.

 Although all information will be assessed, the current health emergency means that the Council can only respond to disrepair that indicates an immediate and serious risk to the health and safety of the occupants.

 If it is necessary for a housing officer to visit your home, you will be contacted in advance to arrange for precautions to be put in place for the visit.
 Such precautions are necessary to protect the officer and all occupants.

-If your landlord/agent wants access to your home
+If your landlord or agent wants access to your home

 If your landlord or their agent wants to enter your home during the current health emergency, you should insist that they adhere to social distancing measures by staying at least two metres away from all occupants throughout the visit.

-If anyone in your home is self-isolating or shielding, you need to let your landlord/agent know in advance and see if the visit can be arranged for a later date and after the isolation/shielding period has passed.
+If anyone in your home is self-isolating or shielding, you need to let your landlord or agent know in advance and see if the visit can be arranged for a later date and after the isolation or shielding period has passed.
 However, if access is needed for an urgent repair, they will need to follow the government guidelines on how such visits should be carried out.